jenbuzz/laravel-uuid/README.md

 ```

-There are several options to specify which type of uuid should be generated: 'uuidVersion', 'uuidString', 'uuidColumnName', and 'uuidGenerateOnSave'.
+There are several options to specify the uuid that should be generated: 'uuidVersion', 'uuidString', 'uuidColumnName', and 'uuidGenerateOnSave'.
 But first...

 Default values are:
 - uuidVersion = 4